 CARES Act Passes: Tax Relief for Individuals and Businesses (March 27, 2020)

 The Coronavirus Aid, Relief and Economic Security (CARES) Act provides relief for both individuals and businesses.
 In this article, we break the Act down into 3 main categories and help you understand how it affects your economic situation.
 Select link to review full article

 Federal Tax Deadline Extended: How does this affect your taxes?
 (March 20, 2020)

 Treasury Secretary Steven Mnuchin announced that the IRS will move the national income tax filing day from April 15 to July 15.
 Taxpayers and businesses will have three additional months to file and make payments without penalties.
 Indiana tax requirements are following the same policy as the federal changes.
 As always, Baden will share more details as we receive them.

 Families First Coronavirus Response Act: What Employers Need to Know (March 18, 2020)

-President Trump signed the Families First Coronavirus Response Act into law, which will take effect on or before April 2, 2020, and will continue through December 31, 2020.
-The new law contains provisions for both employee paid leave directly related to COVID-19 and employee paid leave to care for eligible family members.
+President Trump signed the Families First Coronavirus Response Act into law on March 18, 2020.
+The new law, which will take effect on or before April 2, 2020, and will continue through December 31, 2020, contains provisions for both employee paid leave directly related to COVID-19 and employee paid leave to care for eligible family members.
 The law applies to employers with fewer than 500 employees, although the Act offers exemptions for certain small businesses with fewer than 50 employees.
 The exact details surrounding the exemption for businesses with fewer than 50 employees have yet to be announced at this point.
-Select link to review full article

 IRS Website for Stimulus Check Information